Content Ops at Scale: A Framework for B2B SEO That Actually Works

 What your content calendar should include:

-- Publication date and channel — when and where each piece will be published
+- Publication date and channel: When and where each piece will be published

-- Content type and format — blog post, whitepaper, video, webinar, case study
+- Content type and format: Blog post, whitepaper, video, webinar, case study

-- Target keyword and search intent — what you’re optimizing for
+- Target keyword and search intent: What you’re optimizing for

-- Funnel stage — awareness, consideration, or decision
+- Funnel stage: Awareness, consideration, or decision

-- Owner and status — who’s responsible and where it is in the workflow
+- Owner and status: Who’s responsible and where it is in the workflow

-- Distribution plan — how it will be promoted after publication
+- Distribution plan: How it will be promoted after publication

-- Performance targets — what success looks like for this specific piece
+- Performance targets: What success looks like for this specific piece

 Calendar cadence tips: